The building material of the cell walls and fibers of plants.

 Occurrence and production

-Humans are not able to digest cellulose, but fibres are important for the appropriate functioning of the gastrointestinal tract.
+Humans are not able to digest cellulose, but fibers are important for the appropriate functioning of the gastrointestinal tract.
 Ruminants, such as cattle, can digest cellulose.
 Cellulose is produced from wood, reed, straw, corn or sunflower stems by a special process.

 Cellulose is used in the production of paper, textile, plastics and explosives.